Yanrishatum/fontgen/README.md

 * `padding` - optional and defaults to `0`.
 Describes extra padding for glyphs on the texture in pixels.
 * `spacing` - optional and defaults to `1`.
 Describes spacing between glyphs on the texture in pixels.
 * `options` - optional list of extra configuration flags.
 See below.

+#### Packer configuration
+Optional packer configuration allows to fine-tune atlas creation.
+* `size` - Shortcut to set both `width` and `height` with same value.
+Default max atlas size is 4096x4096
+* `width` - Maximum output atlas width in pixels.
+Note that it does not ensure atlas would be of specified size.
+* `height` - Maximum output atlas height in pixels.
+* `pot` - Output image will be power-of-two in dimensions.
+Note that this operation can override maximum size (for example 122 max size can output 128px image), and packing of content happens within boundaries of define sizes, not power-of-two boundaries.
+Default: false
+* `exact` - Ensures that output image is always of specified size.
+Default: false
+* `sort` - Sets sorting function for glyphs prior packing.
+Prefixing name with `-` would reverse sort results.
+Available values: `width`, `height`, `area`, `perimeter` and `char`.
+Defaults to `-height`.
+* `algorithm` - Allows to select packing algorithm.
+Available values presented below.
+Defaults to `max-rect`
+  * `guillotine` - Uses Guillotine algorithm.
+Currently not configurable and uses `BestLongSideFit` and `MaximizeArea` heuristics.
+  * `naive-shelf` - Uses naive Shelf algorithm.
+  * `shelf` - Uses Shelf algorithm.
+Default Heuristic is `BestArea`.
+Allows usage of waste map.
+  * `simple-max-rect` - Uses simplified Max Rects algorithm.
+  * `skyline` - Uses Skyline algorithm.
+Default Heuristic is `MinWasteFit`.
+  * `max-rect` - Uses Max Rects algorithm.
+Default Heuristic is `BestLongSideFit`.
+* `heuristic` - Specifies exact heuristic to use for some algorithms. **Case-sensitive.**
+  * `shelf` - Dictates which shelf to choose:
+    * `Next` - Always add the new rectangle to the last open shelf
+    * `First` - Test each rectangle against each shelf in turn and pack it to the first where it fits
+    * `BestArea` - Choose the shelf with smallest remaining shelf area
+    * `WorstArea` - Choose the shelf with the largest remaining shelf area
+    * `BestHeight` - Choose the smallest shelf (height-wise) where the rectangle fits
+    * `BestWidth` - Choose the shelf that has the least remaining horizontal shelf space available after packing
+    * `WorstWidth` - Choose the shelf that will have most remainining horizontal shelf space available after packing
+  * `skyline` - Dictates prefered insertion location:
+    * `BottomLeft`
+    * `MinWasteFit`
+  * `max-rect` - Dictates which rects is preferred when inserting:
+    * `BestShortSideFit`
+    * `BestLongSideFit`
+    * `BestAreaFit`
+    * `BottomLeftRule`
+    * `ContactPointRule`
+* `useWasteMap` - Enables or disables usage of waste maps for some algorithms.

 See [`test/config.json`](test/config.json) for example config.